 Q. Does not that indicate that the grading system is wrong, because you cannot set a standard which will say the wheat contains so much of this and so much of that because of the fact that we are grading wheat by sight.
-You argue that because of the sighting of wheat, and we entirely grade our wheat to-day by the eye.
+We entirely grade our wheat to-day by the eye.
 That wheat may look all right, and yet not be all right, so our grading system must be wrong, when wheat, which looks all right, may be wrong from a milling standpoint?-A. Yes.